KGraysonUR/Rockpools/www/Exercise3.md

 <p></p>
 ## Exercise 3 - Data manipulation
 This dataset contains morphological, island, and taxonomic information about a lot of birds.
 Sometimes the data is not in the proper format to directly answer a question.
-For example, **how many distinct species are on each island?** This is shown in the following pivot table.
+For example, **how many distinct species are on each island?** This is shown in the following table.

 <table class="table table-bordered" style="width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>